Edith Alice Waterworth: Advocacy

 Waterworth attended advocacy events like the Women's International League for Peace and Freedom in Washington, DC in 1924 and the International Alliance of Women for Suffrage and Equal Citizenship in Berlin in 1929.
-In 1935, Waterworth embarked on a fundraising tour throughout Tasmania for the King George V and Queen Mary maternal and infant welfare appeal.
-Her motto for this was 'Make Motherhood Worthwild' Waterworth advocated that the betterment of women in their homes would improve the falling birthrates.
+In 1935, Waterworth embarked on a fundraising tour throughout Tasmania for the King George V and Queen Mary maternal and infant welfare appeal; her motto for this was 'Make Motherhood Worthwile.'
+Waterworth advocated that the betterment of women in their homes would improve the falling birthrates.
 Waterworth helped create and chair the Tasmanian Council for Mother and Child through her bridging the welfare work for women.
 Moreover, she founded the Child Welfare Association in 1917 due in part to her views eugenic views.

 Despite being known to campaign for women's rights, Waterworth also campaigned for boys too.
 In 1925, she was appointed to a committee by the Australian government to report on the workings of the Boys' Training School (aka State Farm and School for Boys).
 The committee recommended that the boys be encouraged instead of harshly disciplined and classified based on certain facts like age, mental health, qualifications and behaviour.
 They also asked for the Navy to accept boys from reformatories.
 These changes sought to touch up the 1918 Children of the State Act to be more innovative and gentle.